 By Tricia Taitt, Founder, the Art of Money Matters (AMM)

-Over 20 million Americans are unemployed.
-Billions of dollars have been doled out to keep the U.S. economy from falling off of a cliff.
-Business activity has not returned to normal, and we’re uncertain how long this pandemic will last.
+In 2021, over 20 million Americans were unemployed.
+Billions of dollars was doled out to keep the U.S. economy from falling off of a cliff.
+Business activity has still not returned to normal, and we’re uncertain how long this pandemic will last.

 I, like many business owners, am trying to keep my head above water.